ansible-collections/ibm_zos_sysauto/docs/source/roles/sa_delete_dynamic_resource.rst

 subsystem
-  Specifies the subsystem name of the new resource.
+  Specifies the exact name (subsystem name) of the resource.

   The maximum length for this value is 11.